mettaseva/digitalgarden/src/site/notes/To-Do.md

 #### Publish Questions
 - Is there a way to UNpublish files without deleting them from the Vault?
+- Custom sort order for files/folders is NOT displaying?
-- No embed videos?
+- No embeds for YouTube videos?
 Substack subscribe forms?
 - White Theme <- <font color="#ff0000">Where to view themes?</font>
 - Plans to add sliding panels?
 - TOC?